-Online identity and Confidentiality: Do not disclose SouthCoast Health's confidential or propriety information, or personal identifying information of anyone at SouthCoast Health, in online postings or publications.
-Sharing these types of information, even unintentionally, could result in harm to SouthCoast Health and legal action against you and SouthCoast Health.
+Online identity and Confidentiality: Do not disclose SouthCoast Health's confidential or proprietary information, or sensitive personal information of anyone at SouthCoast Health or any customers of SouthCoast Health or their families, in online postings or publications.
+Sharing these types of information, even unintentionally, could result in harm to SouthCoast Health or your co-workers.

-You are personally liable for all communications and information you publish online.
 SouthCoast Health may be liable for online activity that uses company assets, e-mail address or any e-mail address that can be traced back to SouthCoast Health's domain, which generally is any internet address affiliated with SouthCoast Health.
 Social media and networking sites are public; therefore, the use of company assets should be used to perform job-related activities only.